Suresh Gopi: 2020–present: Return after hiatus

 In March 2019, he made a comeback announcement in acting by joining Vijay Antony starrer Tamil film Tamilarasan.
 The film was released in 2023 after getting delayed due to COVID-19 pandemic in India.
-Gopi made his comeback in Malayalam cinema by playing a pivotal role in Varane Avashyamund in 2020, after a five year long hiatus.
+Suresh Gopi made his comeback in Malayalam cinema by playing a pivotal role in Varane Avashyamund in 2020, after a five year long hiatus.
 The movie also saw the reunion of Suresh Gopi and Shobana after a span of 15 years.
 The movie was a major success at box office and was critically acclaimed.
 In June 2020, Tomichan Mulakuppadam announced to produce Suresh Gopi's 250th movie.
-The film titled as Ottakkomban would see Gopi playing the role of Kuruvachan.
-On 14 February 2021, Gopi announced that he will be reuniting with director Joshiy for the film titled Paappan.
+The film titled as Ottakkomban would see Suresh playing the role of Kuruvachan.
+On 14 February 2021, Suresh announced that he will be reuniting with director Joshiy for the film titled Paappan.
 The film was a commercial success at the box office.
-His other movie is Kaaval, an action thriller directed by Nithin Renji Panicker which would also feature Renji Panicker playing a pivotal role.
+His other movie Kaaval, an action thriller directed by Nithin Renji Panicker which also feature Renji Panicker playing a pivotal role.
 His 2023 crime thriller film Garudan was also a commercial success at the box office.